veecode-platform/platform-backstage-plugins/plugins/veecode-assistant-ai-backend/README.md

 ## Intro 💡

-O VeeCode Assistant AI Backend é um plugin que provisiona a comunicação com as APIS dos motores de IA, processando os dados, criando vetores e gerenciando chats e os disponibiliza para o plugin de front `veecode-assistant-ai`.
+VeeCode Assistant AI Backend is a plugin that provisions communication with the APIS of the AI engines, processing the data, creating vectors and managing chats and makes them available to the front-end plugin `veecode-assistant-ai`.
-Como primeira entrega apenas uma engine está disponível, a **openAI**.
+As a first delivery only one engine is available, the **openAI**.

 ## Pre-requisites

 - Get an updated version of Backstage.
-- Ter um token da openai
+- Have an openai token.

 ## Installation 🔧